Admission into the UACCM Practical Nursing Program is a competitive process. A class of 24 students begins twice per year.

 Selection of Candidates

 The Practical Nursing Selection Committee is responsible for selecting the best-qualified applicants for admission to the Practical Nursing program.
-A Practical Nurse Selection Rating Form will be used to assign points to each applicant according to the PAX exam and education points.
-Students must score a minimum composite score of 102 points in order to be considered for the program.
-If the total score was not at least 102, students may schedule an appointment with their advisor, a nursing faculty, or the Program Chair of Nursing to discuss ways to improve points.
+A Practical Nurse Selection Rating Form will be used to assign points to each applicant according to the NEX exam and education points.
+Students must score a minimum composite score of 140 points in order to be considered for the program.
+If the total score was not at least 140, students may schedule an appointment with their advisor, a nursing faculty, or the Director of Practical Nursing to discuss ways to improve points.
 After the tabulation of points, the applicants will be ranked from highest to lowest.
 Students will be selected for admission into the program based upon the number of points received from the selection criteria.
 In the event of a tie, the students with the same score will be ranked according to the application date.

 UACCM is committed to the elimination of all discrimination based on race, color, national origin, religion, sex, age, or handicap.
 The College seeks to comply with all federal, state, and local statutes and regulations, including those that promote equal protection and equal opportunities for students, employees, and applicants.